Understanding Parkinson’s Law To Overcome Procrastination

 2. Cleaning the House: If you allocate an entire day to clean your house, it will probably take that long.
 However, if you set a deadline of three hours, you’ll likely finish in that time.

 3. Preparing a Presentation: If you have a month to prepare a presentation, you might procrastinate until the last week.
-By setting a deadline for one week, you can start and finish earlier.
+Setting a one-week deadline can help you start and finish earlier.

 4. Studying for an Exam: If you start studying for an exam a month in advance, you might procrastinate and cram in the last few days.
 By setting shorter, regular study sessions, you can avoid this.